-- 29. Under the SPS Agreement, Members are required to notify both an Enquiry Point to provide answers to all reasonable questions from interested Members and a National Notification Authority to implement the notification procedures detailed in the Agreement.
-Among the 153 WTO Members, 134 Members have, as of January 2009, designated a "Notification Authority".
+- 39. Under the SPS Agreement, Members are required to notify both an Enquiry Point to provide answers to all reasonable questions from interested Members and a National Notification Authority to implement the notification procedures detailed in the Agreement.
+Among the 153 WTO Members, 134 Members have, as of March 2009, designated a "Notification Authority".
 Those which have not yet done so include 12 LDCs and seven developing country Members.
-As of October 2008, of the 153 WTO Members, 143 have provided the WTO with the contact information of their Enquiry Point.
-Those which have not yet done so include nine LDCs and one developing country.15 - 30.
+As of March 2009, of the 153 WTO Members, 143 have provided the WTO with the contact information of their Enquiry Point.
+Those which have not yet done so include nine LDCs and one developing country.17 - 40.
 The Secretariat regularly updates documents containing the contact information of National Enquiry Points and of National Notification Authorities.
-In addition, regularly updated lists are available from the SPS IMS and from the SPS gateway on the WTO web page. - 31.
-In 2005, the Committee agreed to extend the Procedure to Enhance the Transparency of Special and Differential Treatment adopted in October 200416, and Members were invited to share with the Committee their experiences under this procedure.
+In addition, regularly updated lists are available from the SPS IMS and from the SPS gateway on the WTO web page.
+Members should provide updated contact information to the Secretariat so that it could be reflected in the SPS IMS. - 41.
+In 2005, the Committee agreed to extend the Procedure to Enhance the Transparency of Special and Differential Treatment adopted in October 200418, and Members were invited to share with the Committee their experiences under this procedure.
 See Section VII for more details.